How to deal with student loan and credit card debts after graduation

 Moving on from student life

 It can take time to adjust to post-student life.
-Your career can take longer to start than you planned or you may have to move back to the family home to save money.
+Your career can take longer to start than you planned or you might have to move back to the family home to save money.

 Tips on managing your student debts